Respiratory syncytial virus, or RSV, is a common highly infectious virus that affects the respiratory system (lungs and breathing passages).

 These droplets can end up in other people’s eyes, nose or mouths where they can cause infection.

-These droplets can also land on objects, such as door handles, surfaces or toys, where other people can touch them and then transfer the virus to their eyes, nose or mouths.
+These droplets can also land on surfaces and objects, such as door handles, and toys, where other people can touch them and then transfer the virus to their eyes, nose or mouths.

 RSV infections are often mild with symptoms similar to a common cold.
 RSV is one of the most frequent causes of coughs, colds, and earaches, but the illness can worsen quickly, in as little as 2 to 3 days after infection.